Mastering Keyword Research: Everything You Need to Know

 3. Branded Keywords

-4. Geo-Targeted Keywords
+4. Location-Targeted Keywords

 Understanding Search Intent